leiless/dnsredir/README.md

 * `ipset` specifies resolved IP address from `FROM...` will be added to ipset `SETNAME...`.

-	Note that only `IPv4`, `IPv6` protocol family are supported, and this option only effective on Linux.
+	Note that only `IPv4`, `IPv6` protocol families are supported, and this option only effective on Linux.

+	`SETNAME...` must be present, otherwise add IP will be failed.

 ## Metrics